adas2/algo-practice/gopractice/graphs/README.md

 ## Solved
 1. Find connected components in a graph (BST traversal)
 2. Dijkstra
-3.
+3. Strongly Connected Component (Kosaraju's algo)
+4. Bellman Ford

 ## Todo
-1. MST impl
+1. MST impl (similar to Dijkstra; keep parent array for tree traversal)
-2. Bellman Ford
-3. Strongly Connected Component (Kosaraju's algo)
+3. If a directed graph is cyclic (DFS use case)
-4. Topological sort
+4. Topological sort (similar to SCC)
+5. MST for a directected graph (Kruskal and Prim fails)